ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ere are no ore, no friends to blight
+re are no ore, no friends to blight
 Tt. e hope within tho h.mrt lira&#x27;s riuht;
 No hell I no belli no hell 1 no hell I
 ltttry out the L&#x27;nivcrftftlist be)&#x27;.